lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 ### Thursday, April 29: Conclusion: Whose religion is Christianity?

 - Sanneh, ch.
 9.
-- **DUE: Paper on reception of Christianity in non-Western cultures**.
+- **DUE: Paper on the reception of Christianity in non-Western cultures**.
 This paper will form the basis of our class discussion today.

 ### Thursday, May 4: Final exam, 10:30am–1:15pm